-Twenty-three miles per hour is pretty slow.
+Twenty-one miles per hour is pretty slow.
 (A human’s maximum running speed is 27 miles per hour, but it is difficult to run on water.)
 It’s why it takes eleven days to cross the Atlantic and then takes eleven hours to fly back.
 For reference, the last time I was on an airplane, we were doing 20 knots while we were taxiing to the runway before we even left the ground.

 I just checked (because I’ve been meaning to do so), and the maximum speed a clipper ship achieved (according to Wikipedia) was 22 knots.
 So, when you replace sails with three or four diesel-electric engines, you really don’t go much faster.
 This has always interested me.
 We can go faster on land with cars than with horses.
 We can fly now.
 We’re still going the same speed on water.
 However, we now have restaurants, bars, pools and possibly a bowling alley.
 Clipper ships had cargo and not much else.